![]() |

 For this academic year, the module will be taught by Tom Naughton.

 Lectures will closely follow the module textbook (Sipser, see below).
 Although very convenient, it is not necessary to have a copy of the book during lectures.
 I will also recommend specific sections in the book for self-study after lectures.
-Furthermore, a paper copy of the book without notes or additions can be brought into the final exam.
+Furthermore, you can, if you wish, bring a legal paper copy of the Sipser book (without notes/additions/annotations, except to fix typos) into the final exam with you.
 The book is available in the library (limited numbers), in the campus bookshop (limited numbers), bookshops in Dublin, and from national and international online booksellers.

 Outline